RobHaii/miniMips-Virtual-machine/README.md

 ## 3. Virtual Machine Description

-here is a c code defination of our virtual machine. it has a register file, a program counter that is not in the register file, Random Access Memory (RAM) and a status flag that indicates if the machine ON/OFF.
+Here is a c code defination of our virtual machine.
+It has a register file, a program counter that is not in the register file, Random Access Memory (RAM) and a status flag that indicates the machine state as ON/OFF.

 ```c